 Attract Buyers with the Right Price

-Pricing your property too high may make it necessary to drop the price below the market level to compete with new, well-priced listings.
+Pricing your property TOO HIGH may make it necessary to DROP THE PRICE below market value to compete with new, competitively priced listings.